JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 - **Functional** OMF APIs and libraries in Scala for in-memory processing of OML tabular interchange representations

-  A subset of 52 definitions from the 54 concrete definitions augment the polyglot functional programming OMF APIs for the in-memory processing of OMF information extracted from parsing the OML tabular interchange representation.
+  A subset of 3 definitions from the 54 concrete definitions augment the normalized OMF APIs for the in-memory processing of OMF information extracted from parsing the OML tabular interchange representation.

 # OML Glossary of 36 Abstract Definitions {#oml-abstract-glossary}